(Klik hier om deze pagina in het Nederlands te lezen)

 Sooss calls itself a ‘social cafe’, and rightfully so because besides a cup of coffee and a nice lunch there’s much more to do at Sooss.
 From yoga workshops to massages and from meditation to work-outs: you can do it all at Sooss.
 And they also have healthy take-out meals.
 Every day Jos from Josjes Daily Meals makes sure you can get a meat, fish or vegetarian meal to-go (or to stay).
 I had this delicious vegetarian lentil burger served with lettuce, sun dried tomatoes and smoked pepper.

-RAW is clearly visible from the train by the colored lamps and the big lit letters at the facade.
+RAW is one of the restaurants in the Spoorzone that is clearly visible from the train by the colored lamps and the big lit letters at the facade.
 Especially in summer raw looks very appealing with its benches from pallets and big fat boys.
 RAW is known for its beef dishes but they also have several options for vegetarians.
 It’s the perfect location for a quick bite or a drink with friends.

 Gourmet Market Central Station is a food market with many different kitchens inside it.
 From Spanish to Greek, there’s something for everyone.
 The great thing about this food market compared to others is that you can order from your table.
 So you don’t have to wait in line anywhere and you can be together with your friends all the time.
 The drinks are also delivered at your table.